Writing Science Glossary

 Cognitive Load

-The total amount of mental effort being used in working memory.
-Writing involves high cognitive load because it requires simultaneous attention to content, structure, language, and mechanics.
+The total mental effort used in working memory at one time.
+Writing has high cognitive load.
+We must track content, structure, language, and mechanics all at once.

 Composition Block

-A type of writer's block where ideas exist in the mind but won't translate into sentences.
-The writer knows what they want to say but cannot find the words to express it.
+A block where ideas exist in the mind but will not turn into sentences.
+We know what we want to say but cannot find the words.

 D